Elevation (liturgy): Post-consecration elevations

 The purpose of the two elevations by which, first, the Host and, then, the Chalice are raised after the priest has pronounced the Words of Institution is indicated in the rubrics of the Roman Missal, which even for the Tridentine Mass direct the priest to "show to the people" the Host and the Chalice.

 Raising above the level of the priest's head is necessary for the priest, without turning around, to show the consecrated element to the people, when these are behind him.
 Accordingly, the Tridentine Roman Missal instructs the priest to raise the Host or Chalice as high as he comfortably can.

 These elevations are a late medieval introduction into the Roman Rite.
 The custom began in northern Europe and was accepted in Rome only in the fourteenth century.
-At first, the only elevation at this point was that of the Host, with none of the Chalice.
+At first, the only elevation at this point was that of the Host, and not of the Chalice.
 The first bishop known to have ordered the showing of the Host was Bishop Eudes de Sully of Paris (1196–1208).
 This custom spread rapidly, but that of showing the Chalice appeared only later and was not universal and has never been adopted by the Carthusians.
 Genuflections to accompany the elevations appeared still later and became an official part of the rite only with Pope Pius V's Roman Missal of 1570.

 The purpose of the showing of the Host to the people is that they may adore it.
 By the twelfth century it was for this purpose raised from the surface of the altar to the level of the priest's breast, while he said the words of consecration.
 For fear that people would adore the Host even before the consecration, the thirteenth century saw bishops forbidding priests to lift it to the sight of others before actually pronouncing the words.
 The practice of elevating the Host clearly into their sight immediately after the consecration was intended as sign that the change from bread to the Body of Christ had occurred at that stage, against the view of those who held that the change occurred only when the bread and the wine had both been consecrated.